← Back to Articles

 Roughed Out Bridge

-The placement of the string holes relative to the location of the back of the saddle is determined by a couple of factors.
-The angle at which the strings exit the walls of the holes and lay across the saddle is called the "break angle".
-There should be sufficient downward force applied by the strings against the top of the saddle to maximize the transfer of potential energy set in motion when the string is plucked to travel through the saddle, into the bridge, and across the soundboard.
 The ever-so-subtle rocking of the bridge when the strings are vibrating, albeit invisible to the naked eye, is sometimes referred to as "driving" the top.
 It has been suggested that a very shallow break angle, caused by a saddle sitting so low it is nearly non-existent, or bridge holes placed too far back from the saddle, may still create sound from the guitar, but...
 Sitting behind the wheel of a non-running Ferrari as it rolls 30 feet down a sloped driveway is a rather different "driving" experience when compared with pressing the accelerator of that same car out on a track with the engine running and the car in gear.
 On the flip side, it is possible to create too much break angle, extending the saddle so high off the bridge that the torque either tears the bridge off the top, or tears the top off the guitar.
 Ask me how I know.

 The bridge on this Guild 12 string has very little room to spare.
 There are two rows of string holes that need to fit in the space between the saddle and the back of the bridge.
-By placing both rows as close as possible to the saddle, the angle of the strings exiting the bridge and crossing the saddle is sufficient to drive the top.
+By placing both rows as close as possible to the saddle, the angle of the strings exiting the bridge and crossing the saddle is sufficient to lock the strings to the saddle.
 Most importantly, the overall height of the strings off the soundboard directly in front of the bridge is sufficient to maximize both the volume and the tone.
-If those holes are positioned too close to the saddle, they can interfere with pickup systems that need to be mounted to the bridgeplate directly under the saddle.

 I prefer to pre-drill the holes for the strings prior to gluing on the bridge, as I have a steel fixture that I can hold the bridge in securely while ensuring accurate hole placement.
 I have taken pains to locate the pairs of holes as close together as possible to facilitate the tight pairing of the strings across the saddle.
 If I were to drill the holes all the way through at this time, I would have additional glue squeeze-out to deal with, as glue would ooze up through the holes.
 I drill the holes just shy of all the way through.
 I choose to wait to rout the saddle slot until after the bridge is attached.
 I use a very iterative, custom (aka “slow”) process to locate the slot, and create and intonate the saddle.
 It is much easier to pre-drill and pre-rout holes and slots on a bridge prior to its attachment, but it doesn't always work out as intended.
 I can get it perfect when I do it the long, hard way.